liquidinstruments/moku-examples/docs/reference/fir/enable_output.md

 ---
-additional_doc: The PID controller instrument has an output stage between the controller itself and the
+additional_doc: The FIR Filter instrument has an output stage between the controller itself and the
     hardware outputs.
 This output stage includes the output offset and may contain a hardware gain stage depending on the Moku hardware platform (e.g. Moku:Pro has a selectable +14dB hardware driver required to obtain maximum output range).

-    To have a PID output present on the device, the signal must be connected to the output stage (signal=true) and the output stage must also be enabled (output=true).
+    To have a FIR filter output present on the device, the signal must be connected to the output stage (signal=true) and the output stage must also be enabled (output=true).
-description: Enable or disable the PID channel output(s)
+description: Enable or disable the FIR channel output(s)
 method: post
 name: enable_output
 parameters:
 - default: null
   description: Target channel
   name: channel